NickGrunert/master-thesis/modules/04_ablation.typ

     Surprisingly, the Sobel and Scharr methods perform quite poorly.
     Again, since they are quite similar approaches, similar performance was to be expected.

-    In order to minimise the computational demands associated with determining the optimal parametrization for each individual building, the Scharr and Sliding methods are filtered out.
+    In order to minimise the computational demands associated with determining the optimal parametrisation for each individual building, the Scharr and Sliding methods are filtered out.
     The Sobel and gradient methods are retained due to their capacity to yield distinct outcomes, thus rendering both potentially advantageous.
     Furthermore, it should be noted that the aforementioned pair of methods are capable of substituting the removed methods, given their notable similarity.
     This approach results in a reduction of the number of necessary calculations by 50%, while ensuring the maintenance of the overall quality of the results and only minor losses in quality.